The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Thanks for the ping, -Jeff

-#28 Updated by James Eckersall 27 days ago
+#28 Updated by James Eckersall over 2 years ago

 I’d like to bump this issue if possible.
 At the company I work, we don’t really use alias interfaces at all – we add multiple ip’s to the same interface.